By Gabrielle Marceau

 Gimme Shelter was written in 1969 - the year of Manson, Stonewall, Woodstock (or more to the point, Altamont), and of an anti war movement that was reaching a fever pitch.
 “That’s a kind of end-of-the-world song, really.
 It’s apocalypse.”
 Jagger said.
 And it sounds like it, with Jagger’s harmonica riff that recalls a war horn and a car crash at once, and Merry Clayton’s eviscerating wail - "rape, murder, it’s just a shot away".
 A Bigger Splash takes place far away from the violence and unrest of 1969.
 But then again there’s the inherent violence of four good looking people trapped on an island.
 There’s also the violence of a placid frame, which contains an unknown that begs to be revealed.

 The title of A Bigger Splash is taken from David Hockney’s 1967 painting of the same name.
 Hockney was living out a kind of subversive leisure in California; which is another way to say queer and well-off.
-The figure of the painting is obscured by it’s own splash, a wild disturbance in an otherwise tranquil landscape.
+The figure in the painting is obscured by it’s own splash, a wild disturbance in an otherwise tranquil landscape.
 Director Luca Guadagnino: “With his painting, A Bigger Splash, Hockney created this incredible mystery: the mystery of desire, the mystery of sexuality, the metaphor of this broken surface under which you don’t know what’s looming.
 There’s a phantom in the painting.”
 There’s also a body in the pool.
 Funny how the word body changes that way.

 There's another source of agitation on the island.
 Groups of refugees from Tunisia arrive on the shores (although many don't arrive at all) and their presence is treated as a threat to Pantelleria's stillness, and its wealthy white sojourners.
 They are an ominous reminder that just because there is no war does not mean there is peace.
 I do not intend to suggest the refugees are a metaphor for the struggles of our primary characters, but rather that they set them in sharp contrast with the world outside their villa.
 When Marianne sells out a group that has recently been detained to deflect suspicion from Paul, she cements her place on the side of those that in their leisure, inflict extraordinary violence.